 The results of the experiment support the theory of social impact regulation and specifically the hypotheses that sphere and role impact, independently and in real-time, the religious response to equality challenges and the regulation of sexual nonconformity.
 Publicity and role had substantial and independent effects, each increasing the dismissal of sexual nonconformists in 21-22%.
 These results point to the independent and large contribution of each of these factors to social impact regulation, and to the religious response to equality challenges.
 Notably, religious educators (%33 of the sample) responded like the rest of the sample to variations in sphere and role, yet were also more inclined to dismiss the sexual nonconformists than non-educators.
 This finding suggests that actual dismissal rates could be higher than in the experiment.

 The experiment also provides an elegant test of the interaction between legal proceedings and social impact regulation, finding that the publicity inherent to litigation erodes the sphere effect but not the role effect.
 This finding clarifies the connection between the sphere effect and social impact concerns, as illustrated in some of the free-text explanations provided by participants in the private condition after they learnt about the court decision.
 For example, participant #33 wrote, post-court, that “if this had become known to students, this is a different story and maybe he [the LGBT teacher] should not be reinstated.”
 Participant #347 similarly writes, post-court, “this is a problem because now it has been revealed to students and this can be problematic”.
 Another participant (#75) writes: “In his actions, the principal brought about the very publicity that he had probably dreaded.”
-In contrast to sphere, role continued to guide decision-making following the legal process, supporting the hypothesis (generated from the interviews) that the type of social impact concern generated by role stems from normative position and its perception of inherent influence (which does not change as a result of the legal process).
-The results—specifically the lack of sphere effect following the legal process—further suggest that social impact concerns are less about the character of the public nonconformist, his/her moral status, or the expressive function of public deviance—as in the disvalue of the norm which may be inferred from it.
-If those were the underlying mechanisms of the effect, it should have persisted to obedience decisions in a similar vein to role, because these are features of the original behavior which were not changed by the legal process.
+In contrast to sphere, role continued to guide decision-making following the legal process, supporting the hypothesis that the specific social impact concerns associated with role stem from perceptions regarding the influence inherent to certain positions (which does not change as a result of an external process).
+The absence of a sphere effect following the legal process further suggests that social impact concerns are less about the character of the public nonconformist, her moral status, or the expressive function of publicly deviating from the norms.
+If these perceptions were the underlying mechanisms driving the effect, sphere should have influenced obedience decisions similarly to role, because these features are tied to the original nonconformity and are not influenced by the legal process.

-Finally, the results also contribute to our understanding of the moderators of the sphere effect.
-Sphere has a significant effect across different highly relevant and ecologically valid dilemmas, despite their multiple differences.
-However, the effect is moderated by differences in the perceived stringency of the underlying norms.
-People who view the two cases as strictly forbidden are more influenced by sphere in the pregnancy case than people who view the pregnancy case as more permissible.
-The positive link between norm stringency and sphere emphasizes that social impact regulation is applied to norms that decision-makers believe in and abide by and is not the result of lack of importance or lack of normative clarity.
-On the contrary, social impact regulation is most likely to be applied to clear cases of forbidden conduct, viewed as such by the decision-maker.
+Finally, the results of the experiment clarify the relationship between the sphere effect and several moderators.
+Sphere has a significant effect on religious decision-making across different dilemmas, despite their normative differences.
+Differences in the perceived stringency of the underlying norm moderated this effect.
+People who viewed both cases as strictly forbidden were more influenced by the sphere of unmarried pregnancy than people who viewed unmarried pregnancy as more permissible.
+These results indicate that social impact regulation is applied to norms that the pertinent decision-makers believe in and abide by and is not driven by disregard for the norm or lack of normative clarity.
+On the contrary, social impact regulation is most likely to be applied to clear cases of forbidden conduct, as perceived by the decision-maker.

 V. Social Impact Regulation: Empirical and Normative Questions